Teaching Teenagers To Manage Money Well.

 But, if your teenager is given an allowance along with the responsibility to buy their own clothing the situation could go like this:

 Child with an allowance comes to me and says, “Mom, I really want to buy these $50 jeans, but that would take all of my money.
 Do you think I could fine them cheaper somewhere else?”

 In this situation the child is learning to:

 - Make their own decisions about how to spend their money.

 - Deciding for themselves what items are splurge worthy.

-Either way the money for the jeans is still coming from my pocket, but with the allowance the child is able to learn how to manage their money themselves.
+Either way the money for the jeans is still coming from the moms pocket, but with the allowance the child is able to learn how to manage their money themselves.

 So, this afternoon I had a fun shopping trip with my 13 year old daughter.
 I happen to love shopping (yep, frugal AND a shopping lover!) and I love quality time with my kids, so it was a GREAT day!

 However, shopping trips with my daughter tend to bring some stress (for me) and anxiety (for her).
 Read more below for what happened today….